 - Affordable Housing: Steve organized campaigns that provided billions of dollars for homeless shelters and affordable housing, as well as residences for abused women and foster children.

 - Open Space Preservation: Working on open space preservation measures, Steve helped permanently protect thousands of acres of California land from development.

 - Advisor to Governor Brown: Steve served as an advisor to Governor Brown, helping him successfully tackle California’s difficult budgetary and fiscal challenges.

 Steve Glazer has received numerous awards and recognition for his volunteerism and professional endeavors.
-He currently serves as California State University Trustee and Mayor of Orinda.
-Steve also runs a successful small business, advising environmental, business, and nonprofit organizations.
+He served as California State University Trustee and Mayor of Orinda.
+Steve also founded a successful small business, advising environmental, business, and nonprofit organizations.

-Steve is married to Melba Muscarolas, an AT&T executive.
+Steve is married to Melba Muscarolas, a retired AT&T executive.
 They have two daughters.
 Steve earned a bachelor’s degree from San Diego State University where he served as Student Body President.

 Steve was born and raised in Sacramento, California to Carol and Morton Glazer in 1957.
 He has an older sister Lynne and a younger brother Gordon.